 The per capita income in Coralville in 2010 was $38,295, which is wealthy relative to Iowa and the nation.
 This equates to an annual income of $153,180 for a family of four.
 However, Coralville contains both very wealthy and poor people as well.

 Coralville is a very ethnically-diverse city.
 The people who call Coralville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Coralville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Coralville include Irish, English, French , and Norwegian.
+Important ancestries of people in Coralville include German, English, Irish, Norwegian, and French.

 The most common language spoken in Coralville is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Chinese.